jamasoftware-ps/Community-Reports/README.md

 ## Community Report Downloads:
 Jama's EESR custom reporting team in partnership with Jama's Consulting team are happy to provide our Jama customers a collection of public use custom reports.
 Each of these community reports are generic custom reports ready to be installed to any customer instance to satisfy a specific common need.
 Each report is either written with BIRT or Velocity, so if you are an on-premises customer and have experience with the appropriate platform, you can manipulate them to suit your needs.

+Please be aware that these custom reports are complimentary and come as-is but should a bug be identfied the EESR Team will be happy to resolve it.
+Should you wish to request a enhancement request please review the 'Requesting Modified Community Report Versions' section below.

 ## Installation Process: